infinite4evr/react-news-app/README.md

 - Follows strict multiple js/ts style recommendations
 - Max use of components for reusability
 - A bit of responsiveness
+- Not used any UI lib ( I prefer MUI tho )
 - Kept UI Simple but fluent

 ![Pic](public/pic.jpg)